Finesse (Bruno Mars song): Live performances and other usage

 Mars's first televised live performance of "Finesse" occurred at the Apollo Theater alongside the majority of 24K Magic (2016) for his CBS prime time special titled Bruno Mars: 24K Magic Live at the Apollo, which aired on November 29, 2017.
 He performed the single with Cardi B for the first time at the 60th Annual Grammy Awards.
 The performance started with Cardi B entering the stage in a color-blocked outfit, while Mars, along with his band and dancers, also wearing colorful outfits, appeared on a separate stage, which had a background featuring the word "Finesse" spelled out in the show's logo font.
 It included a dance break performed by Mars and his dancers to the sound of Prince's "Gett Off" (1991) and House of Pain's "Jump Around" (1992).
 The live show ended with Cardi B rapping verses of her single, "Bartier Cardi" (2017).
 The performance received positive reviews, who found it similar to the 1990s theme of the music video.
 Chris Payne of Billboard commented, "In one of the most captivating moments if the 2018 Grammys combined for an action-packed, '90s-tastic performance."
 Writing for Vibe, J'na Jefferson dubbed the performance as "stand-out", while People's Maria Pasquine wrote, "The duo, who broke the internet with their In Living Color-inspired video, tore up the Grammys stage."
 Charles Holmes from MTV News praised the performance, affirming that "the chemistry between Cardi and Mars was so electric the duo should think about dropping a collaboration album to save 2018".
+Paste's Ellen Johnson considered the performance at the Grammys one of the best of all time, ranking it at number seven, saying that the nostalgia along with Mars's charisma and Cardi B's personable rapping couldn't go wrong.
 Cardi B confessed that she was nervous during the performance and decided to use a common stage fright technique in picking a blank spot in the crowd.
 She said that Mars is a perfectionist, henceforth they rehearsed every day for a whole week, and she didn't want to disappoint him.